dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/testing/mocking.md

 - **Create your own test doubles** – This approach involves writing your own in-memory implementation of your context and DbSets.
 This gives you a lot of control over how the classes behave but can involve writing and owning a reasonable amount of code.
 - **Use a mocking framework to create test doubles** – Using a mocking framework (such as Moq) you can have the in-memory implementations of you context and sets created dynamically at runtime for you.

 This article will deal with using a mocking framework.
-For creating your own test doubles see [Testing with Your Own Test Doubles (EF6 onwards)](writing-test-doubles.md).
+For creating your own test doubles see [Testing with Your Own Test Doubles](writing-test-doubles.md).

 To demonstrate using EF with a mocking framework we are going to use Moq.
 The easiest way to get Moq is to install the [Moq package from NuGet](http://nuget.org/packages/Moq/).